Akinkunmi Amoo: Style of play

 A left-footed player, Amoo is known for his pace, ball control and technical ability.
 As an inverted winger, he is prone to dribble and cut inside from the flank.
 Due to his small stature, low centre of gravity and agility, Amoo has been compared with Lionel Messi in his native country, even gaining the nickname "portable" by his teammate Kelechi Iheanacho.

 Rape and sexual assault convictions

 In September 2022, Amoo was arrested and detained for charges related to sexual assaults in Copenhagen, Denmark.
 According to reports the incident occurred between April 2022 through August 2022 leading to his arrest in September 2022.
 He was granted bail in October 2022 after being detained for one month.
 Amoo has been charged with rape in a sexual relationship other than intercourse, defamation as well as attempted rape and violations of two other women.
 On June 27, 2023 several Nigeria media outlets revealed that Amoo had been sentenced to one year in prison for sexual assaults.
 Following an unsuccessful appeal against the convictions in June 2024, Danish media named Amoo as the perpetrator and confirmed the convictions.
+As of July 2026 - Akinkunmi is wanted by the danish police, as it is believed that he is attempting to hide internationally in order to evade his sentence being carried out.